 Empower care teams and members earlier

-To improve management of Medicare members with chronic conditions, health plans need to focus on delivering whole-person care.
+To improve the management of Medicare members with chronic conditions, health plans need to focus on delivering whole-person care.
 This requires a holistic approach on both the clinical and care management side, where all team members involved are informed and working collaboratively regarding events, diagnoses, treatments, and interventions.

 This way, for example, everyone on a member’s care team is aware that the member saw a podiatrist for diabetes-related neuropathy and